mlibrary/about-ebc/src/content/stories/2022-08-20-why-do-readers-like-open-access-books.md

 templateKey: story
 title: Why do readers like open access books?
 summary: It may seem obvious.
 A free ebook, instantly readable and downloadable.
-  What's <b>not</b> to like?
+  What's *not* to like?
 However, an analysis of over 5,000 responses from readers of Michigan open access books reveals some interesting patterns.
 storyImage: assets/readers.jpg
 date: 2022-08-20T23:41:26.040Z